Yes, I’m a 38-year-old who loves young adult mystery books. (I’m still young, right?!)

 Yes, it’s another Karen McManus book… because she deserves it.
 I thought I had this one figured out, but the twist got me!

-Echo Ridge is small-town America.
+Echo Ridge is a small-town America.
 Ellery’s never been there, but she’s heard all about it.
 Her aunt went missing there at age seventeen.

 And only five years ago, a homecoming queen put the town on the map when she was killed.
 Now Ellery has to move there to live with a grandmother she barely knows.